mayurdw/kaideals/Git Newbie Instructions.md

 6. Select *Commit directly to the ```master``` branch*
 7. Click on *Commit New File*

-### B. Pull Request
+### Pull Request

-1. Now that your commit is complete, you will see that just above your Github repo file listing, a dialogue saying
+1. Now that your commit is complete, you will see that just above your GitHub repo file listing, a dialogue saying

 > This branch is 1 commit ahead of codeforprojects:master.

 2. Click on Pull Request.
-This will create a pull request from your Github repo to the main Kaideals repo.
+This will create a pull request from your GitHub repo to the main Kaideals repo.

 3. See the file change you have made and once your are satisfied with it, Click on Create Pull Request.